tekhedd/bitwig-stage-control/README.md

 Currently supports Novation Launchkey.
 Will autodetect Launchkey 61, but should work without changes on any Launchkey v1 keyboard (grey/orange).

-Oh, and you need Bitwig.
+Oh, and you need Bitwig >= 1.3.6.
 And a computer.